Packing Short Plane Spanning Graphs in Complete Geometric Graphs: Introduction

+Once the network is built, we want to send messages through it without having to store the network explicitly at each node.
+One of the most commonly used methods for doing so is called {\em face routing}~\cite{ksu-crgn-99}, which uses only local information and guarantees delivery as long as the underlying network is plane.
+In fact, most local routing algorithms can only route on plane graphs.
+Extending these algorithms for non-plane graphs is a long-standing open problem in the field.
+In this paper, we provide a different way to avoid this obstacle.
+Rather than one plane graph, we construct several disjoint plane spanning graphs.
+If we split all the messages among the different layers we can potentially spread the load among a larger number of edges.

 \subparagraph{Previous Work.} This problem falls into the family of \emph{graph packing} problems, where we are given a graph $G=(V,E)$ and a family $\mathcal{F}$ of subgraphs of $G$.
-The aim is to pack as many pairwise disjoint subgraphs $H_1=(V,E_1), H_2=(V,E_2), \ldots $ as possible into $G$.
+The aim is to pack as many pairwise edge-disjoint subgraphs $H_1=(V,E_1), H_2=(V,E_2), \ldots $ as possible into $G$.

 A related problem is the {\em decomposition} of $G$.
 In this case, we also look for disjoint subgraphs but require that $\bigcup_i E_i=E$.
-For example, there are known characterizations of when we can decompose the complete graph of $n$ points into paths~\cite{tarsi-dcmsp-83} and stars~\cite{pt-mdsm-05}.
+For example, there are known characterizations of when we can decompose the complete graph of $n$ points into paths~\cite{tarsi-dcmsp-83} (for $n$ even) and stars~\cite{pt-mdsm-05} (for $n$ odd).
 Dor and Tarsi~\cite{dt-gdnpc-97} showed that to determine whether we can decompose a graph $G$ into subgraphs isomorphic to a given graph $H$ is NP-complete.
-Concerning graph packing, Aichholzer {\em et al.}~\cite{ahkk-ppst-14} showed that the complete graph on any set $S$ of $n$ points contains $\Omega(\sqrt{n})$ disjoint plane spanning trees.
-This bound has been improved to~$\lfloor n/3 \rfloor$ by Garcia~\cite{g-nepstg-15}.
+Concerning graph packing, Aichholzer {\em et al.}~\cite{ahkk-ppst-14} showed that we can pack $\Omega(\sqrt{n})$ edge-disjoint plane spanning trees in the complete graph on any set $S$ of $n$ points.
+This bound has been improved to~$\lfloor n/3 \rfloor$ by Biniaz and Garc\'ia~\cite{biniaz_garcia}.
+Note that a trivial $\lfloor n/2 \rfloor$ upper bound follows from the number of edges in the complete graph.
+Thus, the latter result is close to optimal.

-In our case, the graph $G$ consists of the complete graph on a given point set $S$, and $\mathcal{F}$ consists of all plane spanning graphs of $G$.
-In addition to maximizing the number of layers, we are interested in minimizing a geometric constraint (Euclidean length of the longest edge among the selected graphs of $\mathcal{F}$).
+In our case, the graph $G$ is the complete graph on a given point set $S$, and $\mathcal{F}$ consists of all plane spanning graphs of $G$.
+In addition to proving results for a large (fixed) number of layers, we are interested in minimizing a geometric constraint (Euclidean length of the longest edge among the selected graphs of~$\mathcal{F}$).
 To the best of our knowledge, this is the first packing problem of such type.

+\subparagraph{Results.} Recall that both the point set $S$ and the integer $k$ are given and that we aim to find $k$ edge-disjoint connected plane spanning graphs $H_1,H_2,\ldots, H_k$ on $S$ such that the length $\BE(H_1\cup H_2 \cup \cdots \cup H_k)$ of the \emph{bottleneck edge} (the longest edge that is used) is minimized.